Layouts

 - Paths must start with

-./or../(always relative to the content file) - The resolved path must stay within the content root directory
+./or../– bare paths like{% inline "diagram.svg" %}are rejected - The resolved path must stay within the content root directory

-- Only text-based file types are allowed:
+- Only text file types are accepted:

 Table of contents